rsk2327/RecommendationEngine/Cleaned-incomplete/README.md

 # Recommendation Engine
 ## Completed
-ALS-WR algorithm in algos.py and import100k() in utils.py.
-ALS-WR is neatly put in a class.
+ALS-WR and Random Forest algorithms in algos.py and import100k() in utils.py.
 ## Incomplete right now
-Remaining is implementation of random forest and maybe a file analysis.py to just show different factor importances in RF also maybe to show the clusters of different movies.
+Some data is not being given right now to the random forest model - Date, Cluster.
+Maybe try Latent Dirichlet Allocation.